 Time for Yourself

 No matter how busy you are, you should really take some time out for yourself each day.
+As a Toronto-based influencer, my weeks can get very busy and I have to watch out for a workaholic tendency.
 If you are a workaholic and don’t take time for yourself, ask yourself, “Why am I doing all of this work?”
 And if you followed the above tip about delegating or asking for help, that should provide you with a window of time for yourself.
 You can devote this time to meditating, yoga, going for a walk or run, reading, knitting, crafting, playing a musical instrument, singing…you get the idea.
 This break will really energize you so that you can continue with your workday.

 Challenge: Spend 30 minutes each day pursuing your favourite hobby.